-Comments: This was written in response to David Ley’s blog post attacking nofap.
+Comments: This was written as a response to David Ley’s blog post attacking nofap.
 It serves a bigger purpose: 1) to expose that the so-called science contradicting porn addiction is smoke and mirrors, and 2) the papers claiming to refute porn addiction come from two individuals who often team up – Nicole Prause & David Ley.

 David Ley’s blog post The NoFap Phenomenon is packed full of straw men, mischaracterizations and lies.
 Note that Ley’s post contains no references to back his claims.
 Also note that Ley closed comments, which is very unusual for Psychology Today blog posts.
 In essence, Ley’s post borders on libel with no support for his allegations or claims.

 Ley is the author of The Myth of Sex Addiction.
 He has written 30 or so blog posts attacking and dismissing NoFap, porn addiction, sex addiction and porn-induced ED.
 On multiple occasions David Ley has teamed with close ally Nicole Prause to harass and defame NoFap founder Alexander Rhodes (and others).
 Here we provide a few examples (the links take are to sections of extensive pages chronicling Prause harassment and defamation of many individuals and groups).
 The following sections reveal Prause and Ley’s true nature:

 - July, 2016: Prause & David Ley attack NoFap founder Alexander Rhodes